videolan/vlc/share/lua/README.txt

 playlist.random( [status] ): Toggle playlist random or set to specified value. playlist.goto( id ): Go to specified track. playlist.add( ... ): Add a bunch of items to the playlist.
-  The playlist is a table of playlist objects.
+  The playlist is a table of playlist items.
-  A playlist object has the following members:
+  A playlist item has the following members:
       .path: the item's full path / URL
       .name: the item's name in playlist (OPTIONAL) .title: the item's Title (OPTIONAL, meta data)